graphql/graphql-spec/spec/Section 7 -- Response.md

 Response 3, contains the final stream payload.
 In this example, the underlying iterator does not close synchronously so {hasNext} is set to {true}.
-If this iterator did close synchronously, {hasNext} would be set to {true} and this would be the final response.
+If this iterator did close synchronously, {hasNext} would be set to {false} and this would be the final response.

 ```json example